1) Painting your granted Coat of Arms

 If our terms are acceptable, and with a small deposit to start the process, Caroline will sketch out your coat of arms for your approval.

 Below we show some official pedigrees that had been handed down the generations, and then Caroline’s completed shields.

 Please see the Testimonials Page for more examples of her work and kind comments from happy clients.

 2) We can design your own Coat of Arms

 Coats of arms are granted to a single named person and their heirs.
 A persons surname is not directly connected with their coat of arms, so there is no coat of arms for the surname.

-That said, many people who have not had a granted coat of arms from The Royal College of Arms, but still would like to have a shield bearing their surname, or a special shield designed by us to incorporate various ideas they have.Although these are not an ‘official coat of arms’- it makes a lovely shield to display and pass down to the next generation.
+That said, many people who have not had a granted coat of arms from the College of Arms, but still would like to have a shield bearing their surname, or a special shield designed by us to incorporate various ideas they have.Although these are not an ‘official coat of arms’- it makes a lovely shield to display and pass down to the next generation.